imarc/boilerplate-archived/README.md

 iMarc Boilerplate
 =================

-We're currently developing new boilerplates for new sites.
+We're currently developing a boilerplate for new sites.
 This is meant work as a lighter, customized variant of something like Twitter Bootstrap or the HTML5 Boilerplate, by focusing on our uses, aligning things with our semantics, and being willing to allow for slightly more variance between browsers.